mlswg/mls-protocol/draft-ietf-mls-protocol.md

 stronger security against classical or quantum adversaries.

-Note that, as a PSK may have a different lifetime than an Update, it does not necessarily provide the same Forward Secrecy (FS) or Post-Compromise Security (PCS) guarantees as a Commit message.
+Note that, as a PSK may have a different lifetime than an Update, it does not necessarily provide the same forward secrecy or post-compromise security guarantees as a Commit message.
 Unlike the key pairs populated in the tree by an Update or Commit, which are always freshly generated, PSKs may be pre-distributed and stored.
 This creates the risk that a PSK may be compromised in the process of distribution and storage.
 The security that the group gets from injecting a PSK thus depends on both the entropy of the PSK and the risk of compromise.
-These factors are outside of the scope of this document, but should be considered by application designers relying on PSKs.
+These factors are outside of the scope of this document, but they should be considered by application designers relying on PSKs.

 Each PSK in MLS has a type that designates how it was provisioned.